breezyaloo123/Facture/README.md

 # Facture
-This project allow me to know the amount of each person who live in the house at the end of month
+The python code allows me to know the amount of each person who live in the house at the end of month